gautambaghel/ms-teams-approval-run-task/README.md

   terraform-teams-integration
 ```

-## Production Deployment
+### Production Platform Deployment

-The application is designed to be deployed to Azure Container Apps using Terraform.
-The included Terraform configuration:
+The application can be deployed to any platform that supports Python applications or containerized workloads.
+This repository includes an example deployment to Azure Container Apps using Terraform, but the application can be adapted to run on other platforms such as:

+- Cloud container services (AWS ECS, Google Cloud Run)
+- Kubernetes clusters
+- Traditional VM or bare metal hosts
+- Platform-as-a-Service providers

+#### Example: Azure Container Apps Deployment

+The included Terraform configuration demonstrates deployment to Azure Container Apps:

 - Creates an Azure Container App Environment
 - Deploys Redis Cache for state management